Speed limit in the Campground is limited to 5 MPH!

 To guarantee your campsite, full payment is required at the time you make your reservation.
 Make your online reservations anytime, day or night, at www.trailheadcampground.com.
 You'll receive a confirmation email from the campground once you complete your reservation.

-Need to Cancel?
-If you need to cancel your reservation, please call, or use the website.
+Need to Cancel or Change your reservation?
+If you need to cancel your reservation, please call.
 Text and email notifications of cancellations are not acceptable.
 See below for more details on cancelations.

 - 8 Days before your reservation to receive a full refund, minus a $5.00 admin fee.